Share

 Introduction

-- Applications that enhance productivity and sit at the surface layer.
+- Applications that enhance productivity (point solutions).

 What Gets Replaced vs. Becomes More Valuable

 Over time, these platforms evolve from systems of record into systems of action.
-They no longer just store the history of work, they orchestrate and execute.
+They no longer just store the history of work--they orchestrate and execute.

 Integrations converge there.
 Embedded payments and financial services attach there.
 Institutional accountability lives there.